phamiliarity/retinanalysis/colab/README.md

 # Description
 Interactive Python Notebooks for quantitative confocal microscopy analyses.
 Detailed descriptions can be found in the subdirectories.

+*Note: Developed in Google Colab with Colab-specific functionalities:
+    - Ability to connect to GPU.
-*Note: Developed in Google Colab; makes use of Forms functionality for easy user input.
-If used in Jupyter, this functionality is not available.*
+    - Forms functionality for easy user input.

 ## Overview
 ### [Initialise](./00_init)